MCMC setup and step

 MovesThe proposed move for each tree.

-class bartz.mcmcstep.GrowMoves(num_growable, node, var, split, partial_ratio, var_tree)[source]
+class bartz.mcmcstep.GrowMoves(allowed, num_growable, node, var, split, partial_ratio, var_tree, affluence_tree)[source]

 Represent a proposed grow move for each tree.